 Treatment may include surgery, focused radiation, or chemotherapy.
+In April 2020 the U.S. Food and Drug Administration approved selumetinib (Koselugo) as a treatment for children ages 2 years and older with neurofibromatosis type 1.
+The drug helps to stop tumor cells from growing.
 Surgery to remove NF2 tumors completely is one option.
 Surgery for vestibular schwannomas does not restore hearing and usually reduces hearing.
 Sometimes surgery is not performed until functional hearing is lost completely.
 Surgery may result in damage to the facial nerve and some degree of facial paralysis.
 Focused radiation of vestibular schwannoma carries of a lower risk of facial paralysis than open surgery, but is more effective o shrinking small to moderate tumors than larger tumors.
 Chemotherapy with a drug that targets the blood vessels of vestibular schwannoma can reduce the size of the tumor and improves hearing, but some tumors do not respond at all and sometimes respond only temporarily.
 Bone malformations can often be corrected surgically, and surgery can also correct cataracts and retinal abnormalities.
 Pain usually subsides when tumors are removed completely.

 In most cases, symptoms of NF1 are mild, and individuals live normal and productive lives.
 In some cases, however, NF1 can be severely debilitating and may cause cosmetic and psychological issues.
 The course of NF2 varies greatly among individuals.
 Loss of hearing in both ears develops in most individuals with NF2.
 In some cases of NF2, the damage to nearby vital structures, such as other cranial nerves and the brain stem, can be life-threatening.
 Most individuals with schwannomatosis have significant pain.
 In some extreme cases the pain will be severe and disabling.